 Login using your Strathclyde student DS username and password.
-Details can be found at https://www.strath.ac.uk/studywithus/strathlife/whatitslikestudyingatuniversity/myplace/.
+Details can be found on the Strathlife Myplace webpage.
 You will find hints and tips as well as support via the link to the 'Student Support Section' - including how to submit an assignment electronically and an explanation of Turnitin.